dromara/sureness/README.md

 `A subject also can support by different processor, so we can custom processor to support custom subject` `Implment Processor, set which subject can support and implment processing details`

-Detail please refer to  [30 Minute Tutorial's Program--sample-tom](sample-tom)
+Detail please refer to  [sureness integration springboot sample(database scheme)-sample-tom](sample-tom)

 ## Contributing